openclimatefix/nowcasting_forecast/README.md

 ## Environmental Variables

 - DB_URL: The database url which the forecasts will be saved too
+- DB_URL_PV: The database url for the PV data
-- NWP_PATH: Override NWP data path.
-THis is useful when running this locally.
+- NWP_ZARR_PATH: Override NWP data path.
+This is useful when running this locally, and shows to get data from the cloud.
+- SATELLITE_ZARR_PATH: Override Satellite data path.
+This is useful when running this locally, and shows to get data from the cloud.
 - FAKE: Option to make fake/dummy forecasts
 - MODEL_NAME: Optional of 'nwp_simple' or 'nwp_simple_trained'